 In a pioneer society, people go out and stake a claim to real estate by using it and occupying it.
 If property is not capable of producing food (income) and providing shelter, it has no value, and people do not compete to own it.
 Canadian and Siberian tundra is a modern pioneer expanse of thinly populated land of little value.
 Owning is occupying and making use.

 With socienty comes division of labor, and fewer people live a subsistence life.
 Ownership becomes more complex and people enter into agreements where they exchange stored wealth (money) for shelter.
 Ownership is a special right of ongoing use, whereas rental is a contractual right of finite use followed by a reversion to owner.
 In societies of inherited multi-generational wealth, real estate is the best vehicle for transferring wealth because it provides a perpetual cashflow.
+An Estate Attorney in San Francisco assists clients with their estate planning.
 With exception of low-yield savings accounts, no other asset class provides this feature.

 One of the key features of true ownership is a lack of encumbrances.
 The more restrictions a property has on it, the smaller the bundle of rights an owner controls.
 For instance, if you pioneer a property in Northern Canada, nobody is going to review and approve your cabin’s front elevation or limit your exterior color choices as they will here in Irvine.
 We give up many individual freedoms for the harmony of society, and the ever-dwindling bundle of property rights is among them.
 Historic properties are at the extreme as owners often feel as if the property actually owns them.